Carotid artery surgery

 After surgery, your provider may want you to stay in the hospital overnight so that nurses can watch you for any signs of bleeding, stroke, or poor blood flow to your brain.
 You may be able to go home the same day if your operation is done early in the day and you are doing well.

 Follow instructions on how to take care of yourself at home.

 Brott TG, Halperin JL, Abbara S, et al. 2011 ASA/ACCF/AHA/AANN/AANS/ACR/ASNR/CNS/SAIP/SCAI/SIR/SNIS/SVM/SVS guideline on the management of patients with extracranial carotid and vertebral artery disease: executive summary: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines, and the American Stroke Association, American Association of Neuroscience Nurses, American Association of Neurological Surgeons, American College of Radiology, American Society of Neuroradiology, Congress of Neurological Surgeons, Society of Atherosclerosis Imaging and Prevention, Society for Cardiovascular Angiography and Interventions, Society of Interventional Radiology, Society of NeuroInterventional Surgery, Society for Vascular Medicine, and Society for Vascular Surgery.
+Developed in collaboration with the American Academy of Neurology and Society of Cardiovascular Computed Tomography.
 Catheter Cardiovasc Interv.
 2013;81(1):E76-E123.
 PMID: 23281092

 Brott TG, Howard G, Roubin GS, et al. Long-term results of stenting versus endarterectomy for carotid-artery stenosis.
 N Engl J Med.
 2016;374(11):1021-1031.
 PMID: 26890472